will1213/cp/README.md

-# This repo shows my code to various coding challenges
+# This repo shows my code to various coding challenges, mostly from leetcode